akashagarwal7/resume/IT/resume.md

 Tasks carried out:

-* Single-handedly developed a backend server-application using [Hapi](https://hapi.dev/) that extracts highly-sensitive participants' data securely from REDCap ([project-redcap.org](https://www.project-redcap.org)) using its HTTP APIs, and updates a local MySQL database using [Sequelize ORM](https://sequelize.org/).
-Subsets of participants' data was maintained across both systems to meet various product and research requirements.
+* Single-handedly developed a backend server-application using [Hapi](https://hapi.dev/) that extracts highly-sensitive participants' data securely from multiple REDCap ([project-redcap.org](https://www.project-redcap.org)) projects using its HTTP APIs, and updates a local MySQL database using [Sequelize ORM](https://sequelize.org/).
+Subsets of participants' data were maintained across both systems to meet various product and research requirements.
 Other notable node modules were utilized to fast-track the agile-development for different deployment environments, like [Gulp](https://gulpjs.com/) for building complex workflows, [Jasmine](https://jasmine.github.io/) for time-sensitive as well as insensitive Behavior Driven Development, etc.
-* Developed a 4NF database-design to mitigate the troubles caused by existing systems in place to capture participants' data.
+* Developed a 4NF database-design to mitigate the issues in existing systems to capture participants' data.
-* Wrote a script to process ~19K records of existing data and migrate them to the new schema, and then transport them onto REDCap in batches using [Bottleneck](https://github.com/SGrondin/bottleneck).
+* Wrote a script to process ~19K records of existing data and migrate them to the new schema as well as transport them onto REDCap in batches using [Bottleneck](https://github.com/SGrondin/bottleneck).
 * Implemented support for secure, multi-device sign-in using JWT authentication strategy.
 * Developed frontend application using React.js and Material UI, with my primary responsibilities being functionality, navigation and routing using [react-router](https://reacttraining.com/react-router/).
-* Iterated multiple wireframes/designs with all stakeholders using Balsamiq and Adobe XD to display the data of more than 40 variables each year on a mobile-view with UX in mind.
+* Iterated multiple wireframes/designs with all stakeholders using [Balsamiq](https://balsamiq.com:) and [Adobe XD](https://www.adobe.com/au/products/xd.html) to display the data of more than 40 variables each year on a mobile-view with UX in mind.
-* Deployed the application on development and production servers using nginx, docker, docker-compose and bash scripts.
+* Deployed the application on development and production servers using nginx, Docker, docker-compose and bash scripts.
 * Modified legacy PHP reporting application to enhance security.

 ### Project: Overseer